Course Outline

 Requirements

-- Experience in programming or scripting in any language.
+- Hands-on experience programming or scripting in at least one language.

 - System Administrators